-The Human Papilloma Virus (HPV) is a virus you’ve probably had but almost certainly didn’t know about.
+The human papillomavirus (HPV) is a virus you’ve probably had but almost certainly didn’t know about.
 This is not as scary as it sounds: HPV is largely symptomless and harmless, and generally goes away on its own.
 However certain strains of HPV can lead to genital warts in men and women, as well as cervical cancer in women.
 Rarely, HPV can cause anal and throat cancer.
-Practicing safe sex, and even vaccinating, can protect against the virus - but there is no treatment for HPV itself.
+Practising safe sex, and even vaccinating, can protect against the virus - but there is no treatment for HPV itself.

 What is HPV?

 HPV isn’t a single virus but a whole group of viruses, all of which come under the umbrella name HPV.
 They affect your skin and moist membranes lining parts of your body - such as the mouth and throat, and genital areas like the cervix, vagina, penis and anus.
 There are around 100 different types of HPV.
 Most are harmless but certain types can cause genital warts and potentially lead to cervical cancer.

 What diseases does HPV cause?

 For most people HPV remains symptomless and goes away on its own.
 You won’t even know you had it.
 However in certain cases HPV can cause disease: most notably cervical cancer and genital warts.